baites/baites.github.io/_posts/2018-01-29-inhomogeneous-linear-recurrence-sequence.md

 \end{algorithm}
 " %}

-This pseudocode can be implemented in any high level language, here are two examples using [matlab](https://github.com/baites/examples/blob/master/algorithms/matlab/GeneralLinearRecurrenceCloseForm.m) and [python](https://github.com/baites/examples/blob/master/algorithms/python/GeneralLinearRecurrenceCloseForm.py).
+You can implement this pseudocode in any high-level language, here are two examples using [matlab](https://github.com/baites/examples/blob/master/algorithms/matlab/GeneralLinearRecurrenceCloseForm.m) and [python](https://github.com/baites/examples/blob/master/algorithms/python/GeneralLinearRecurrenceCloseForm.py).

 Let me give you now a numerical example using the sequence example of previous blog ([A006904](https://oeis.org/A006904))[^4]: